CAIN Web Service

 (See: Anglo-Irish Intergovernmental Conference.)

-Established in 1993, INCORE (International Conflict Research) is a joint project of the United Nations University and the University of Ulster.
+Established in 1993, INCORE (International Conflict Research Institute) is a joint project of Ulster University and the United Nations University.
 Combining research, education and comparative analysis, INCORE addresses the causes and consequences of conflict in Northern Ireland and internationally and promotes conflict resolution management strategies.
 It aims to influence policymakers and practitioners involved in peace, conflict and reconciliation issues while enhancing the nature of international conflict research.
-INCORE has its headquarters in Aberfoyle House on the Magee Campus of the University of Ulster in Derry.
+INCORE had its headquarters in Aberfoyle House on the Magee Campus of Ulster University from 1995 to September 2016, before moving to the main building on Magee campus.

 International Fund for Ireland (IFI)